The Ultimate Step by Step Guide to SEO

 Content Length

-Longer content like blog posts, generally rank better when part of a larger content marketing strategy.
-Not because of the length, but because the writer covers the topic detail.
-Always check your competitors content length as a benchmark.
+Like blog posts, longer content generally ranks better when part of a larger content marketing strategy.
+Not because of the length but because the writer covers the topic in detail.
+Always check your competitor's content length as a benchmark.

 Content Diversity

-Your content should be interesting, with short sentences, good whitespace, bulleted lists, and use visuals like images, graphics, screenshots, infographics, etc.
+Your content should be interesting, with short sentences, good white and bulleted lists, and use visuals like images, graphics, screenshots, infographics, etc.

 Content Reading Level